xoxzo/blog.xoxzo.com/content/Business/the-api-market-en.md

-With the prevalent of personal computing and the internet and with it the number of engineers that can harness this technology, it is now much more easier to share data or services via API which can be utilzed using standard web protocols and development tools.
+With the prevalent of personal computing and the internet and with it the number of engineers that can harness this technology, it is now much more easier to share data or services via API which can be utilized using standard web protocols and development tools.

 The Growth of APIs